 New Locky and SamSam Ransomware

-What NOT to do to cheat Ransomware?
+What NOT to do if you want to be safe from ransomware

 Pretty much all kinds of system – personal or official – are prone to ransomware attack.
 However, there are few pointers which will let you ascertain how vulnerable you are to such attacks:

-Legacy Software: For the uninitiated, ‘Legacy software’ is a pejorative term for outdated software.
+For the uninitiated, ‘Legacy software’ is a pejorative term for outdated software.
 If you are one of those people who are too lethargic to run software updates, you are at a greater risk to be hit by ransomware.
 Old Software versions are one of the oft used gate- ways for ransomware attacks.

-Unpatched Software: Ransomware exploit what are known as vulnerabilities or flaws in programs.
+Ransomware exploit what are known as vulnerabilities or flaws in programs.
 For instance, Cerber exploited Flash Player’s ‘CVE-2016-1019 flaw’.
 However, software updates often have patch codes to fix such flaws, if any.
 Another reason to do regular updates to ensure there are no ‘unpatched software’ on your system.

-Outdated System: Outdated systems have inherent security risks.
+Outdated systems have inherent security risks.
 Need we say more?

-No Backup Plan: What is ransomware’s target?
+What is ransomware’s target?
 Quite simply data; both personal and professional.
 So if you have got no backup data plan, you let ransomware win, hands down.

-Overall System Security: Last, but certainly not the least, if you don’t have a robust system security, you are an easy prey.
+Last, but certainly not the least, if you don’t have a robust system security, you are an easy prey.
 So get those anti-virus and anti- malware installed.
 They are necessary.

-What is the Best Precaution?
+What is the Best Precaution to be safe from ransomware?

 Even if you update all your software meticulously and maintain your system, there is no guarantee that you’ll be able to get past ransomware.
 It’s a surreptitious malware.
 More often than not, you won’t even know when you have been hit.
 It enters through emails and open source network and starts taking over your data.
 So the best preventive measure is backing up your data.